contensis/docs-management-dotnet/getting-started.md

 For each of the genres you have added, select them in the tree and make a note of the *Node Key* value, it will be in the format of 0/X/X, we will need these for the import later.

-In the case of this guide our genres have the following keys
+In the case of this guide our genres nodes have the following keys, your keys will likely have different values.

 | Genre | Key |
 | ---------- | ------ |